Connect with others who understand.

 Additional Symptoms

-How Is Psoriatic Arthritis Mutilans Diagnosed?
+Diagnosing Psoriatic Arthritis Mutilans

 Because psoriatic arthritis mutilans and rheumatoid arthritis have similar symptoms, a diagnosis can be mistaken or delayed.
-Diagnosis is typically based on a family history of psoriasis, genetic markers, and the presence of such PsA symptoms as dactylitis (“sausage” fingers or toes) and enthesitis (inflammation of tendons and ligaments that attach to bone).
+Diagnosis is typically based on a family history of psoriasis, genetic markers, and the presence of such PsA symptoms as dactylitis (swollen “sausage” fingers or toes) and enthesitis (inflammation of tendons and ligaments that attach to bone).

 Treatments for Psoriatic Arthritis Mutilans